ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 an incident is closed in the network layer but remains active in the ticketing system, or vice versa.

-This incident data model states that the tuple (name, type and incident-id) corresponds to a single incident instance.
-This means that incident notifications for the same name and same type and incident-id are matched to update the same incident instance.
+This incident data model states that the tuple (name, type and incident-qualifier) corresponds to a single incident instance.
+This means that incident notifications for the same name and same type and incident-qualifier are matched to update the same incident instance.
 These three leafs are therefore used as the key in the incident list:

      list incident {
-       key "name type incident-id";
+       key "name type incident-qualifier";
        ...
      }